 The key public benefit delivered by Tudor Court Primary School is to maintain and develop the high quality education provision for the pupils attending the school.
 The school is a central hub for community lettings.
-Tudor Court also prides itself in its community involvement through donations to Thurrock's Food Bank, fundraising for the British Legion and Wear it Yellow for World Mental Health Day.
+Tudor Court also prides itself in its community involvement through donations to Thurrock's Food Bank, fundraising for the British Legion, working with the local church on a Cost of Living project, the School Choir performing at Young Voices and local fundraising events.